LeonardoVirgillito/LeonardoVirgillito/README.md

 # 💫 Hi👋🏻, I'm Alfio Leonardo Virgillito 💫
-I am Data Analyst/Web Analyst with a passion for Science, Data and Programming👨‍💻 <br>Shoot me an Email or add me on Linkedin😉 <br>
+I am Data Analyst/Web Analyst with a passion for Data, Science and Programming👨‍💻 <br>Shoot me an Email or add me on Linkedin😉 <br>

 ## 🌐 Socials: